DanielYCheon/jeonassociate/README.md

 ## :octocat: License

-The source code in this repository is available under the MIT License, allowing you to freely use, modify, and distribute it in accordance with the license terms.
+This project is licensed under the MIT License for all code and non-photo content.

+#### :no_entry: Photo Attribution

+_All photos within this project are owned by the project creator and are not covered under the MIT License.
+Unauthorized use or distribution of these images is prohibited without explicit permission from the owner._

 <br/>